sir-kokabi/delete-friendly/README.md

 # Delete Friendly - Chrome extension
-This extension lets you know if a website allows you to delete your account only with "one click and bang!" or not; without any other procedure, contact with customer support, or other ifs and buts.
-This helps you think twice before sign up for a website.
+This extension lets you know whether a website allows you to delete your account only with "one click and bang!" without any extra steps like contact with customer support, or others ifs and buts.
+This helps you think twice before registering for a website.

 ## Contribution
 You can make this extension better by: